 PH 583 Biostatistics

 Students will learn introductory and intermediate-level statistics applicable to evidence-based integrative medicine research.
 These include dependent and independent t-tests, chi-squared tests, general linear models (analysis of variance, analysis of covariance, and repeated-measures), survival analysis, and non-parametric statistics for one and two group designs.
 Students will work on a research project throughout the course and submit a written paper at its conclusion.
 (4 credits)

 PH 595 Advanced Topics in Physiology and Integrative Medicine

 PH 596 Research Practicum

-During this course, PhD students will work with the supervision of one of the doctoral program senior faculty on an active research project, e.g. original research paper, review article or grant proposal.
+During this course, PhD students will work with the supervision of one of the doctoral program senior faculty on an active research project, e.g. original research paper, review article, or grant proposal.
 Each student will produce a deliverable that is suitable for submission for publication or peer-review.
-The will offer an opportunity for students to develop research skills from the beginning of the program through hands-on experience in research activities such as literature review, data collection, data analysis, interpretation, report writing and the peer review process.
-(2 credits per semester, 4 credits required as part of core curriculum) This course may be waived or equivalent coursework or experience substituted with permission of the program director.
+The will offer an opportunity for students to develop research skills from the beginning of the program through hands-on experience in research activities such as literature review, data collection, data analysis, interpretation, report writing, and the peer-review process.
+(2 credits) This course may be waived or equivalent coursework or experience substituted with permission of the program director.

 PH 601 Preparation for Qualifying Examination

 Upon successful completion of the core curriculum and qualifying exam, students will be advanced to PhD Candidate status.
 Students will then write their dissertation proposal.